-The Crustacean C.A.R.E. mission is to make accurate and easily accessible care information widespread by forming a network of websites that follow the LHCOS C.A.R.E. principles.
+The Crustacean C.A.R.E. mission is to make accurate and easily accessible care information widespread by forming a network of websites that follow the C.A.R.E. principles.
 LHCOS will join chelipeds with other quality hermit crab care sites and form an internet island paradise for hermit crabs and their owners.
 This will make available an unlimited resource of knowledge for those dedicated to keeping healthy, happy hermit crabs.

-- C. Community
+C. Conservation & Community

-- R. Research/ Rescue
+R. Research & Rescue

 Our goal is to build a community of quality hermit crab care sites that can be relied upon for accurate and current care practices.
 The Crustacean C.A.R.E.
 Coalition program brings hermit crab care websites under the umbrella of LHCOS.
 The Local Representatives and Junior Local Representatives programs add a local focus to our program.
-The Crab Street Journal is the flagship site for the Land Hermit Crab Owners Society C.A.R.E. program.
-It encompasses all of the principles of the program.

 Our goal is to continue to use existing research on the Coenobita species to further our knowledge and improve our care practices.
 We reach out to researchers, biologists and students to gain access to valuable data and seek input.